Recession-proof business: what works and how to prepare

 For next time

-Build a cash reserve – if you’re just googling "how to recession-proof a business" today then you’re too late for this one.
-But it might help to have a bigger emergency fund for the next time this happens.
+Build a cash reserve.
+If you're just searching "how to recession-proof a business" today, you're too late for this one.
+But a bigger emergency fund will help next time.

 How a slowdown can create opportunity